 This anthology project hit many rocks in the path, the rain drying up on us repeatedly.
 Moving into 2021 I have a new commitment to make this happen.
 Stories and poetry already submitted are being finalized, but we need more!

-Pay will be determined by success of the kickstarter, with a minimum of .06 per word.
+Pay will be determined by success of the Kickstarter, with a minimum of .06 per word.
 However, all selected entries will be given a token payment of $10 USD as a placeholder until the fundraising ends.
-If fundraising is unsuccessful by October 1st, 2020, all rights revert to the authors, the token payment theirs to keep.
-Upon successful funding, The Leaking Pen will purchase exclusive English Language print and internet rights for 1 year from the date of funding, and non-exclusive internet English rights for 4.
-A sample The Leaking Pen assignment of rights contract will be posted by April 1st on this site.
-Please direct any questions to firstname.lastname@example.org
+If fundraising is unsuccessful by November 1st, 2021, all rights revert to the authors, the token payment theirs to keep.
+Upon successful funding, The Leaking Pen will purchase exclusive English Language print and internet rights for 1 year from the date of funding, and non-exclusive internet English rights for 4 years.
+A sample The Leaking Pen assignment of rights contract will be posted by July 1st on this site.
+Please direct any questions to email@example.com

 We are looking for stories in the flash flood (1k or less) to Monsoon Season (3-5k) range, as well as poetry, 12 to 100 lines is ideal.
-No explicit erotica, please.
+No explicit erotica for this particular anthology, please.
 Genre is wide open, if it fits the theme, though I am hopeful for some good magical realism stories, and animal pov stories.
-Marginalized writers are especially welcome, and stories with female, non-binary, and POC leads are greatly desired.
+Marginalized writers are especially welcome, and stories with female, Trans, non-binary, and POC leads are greatly desired.
 We do ask that any BIPOC points of view are Own Voices.

 Name the file your legal last name and the title of the work.
-In the body of the email, please include your legal name, pen name if desired, a brief bio, and the name of your work.
+In the body of the email, please include your legal name, actual name if different from legal, pen name if desired, a brief (100 – 200 word) bio, and the name of your work.

 Images are also being sought, if you have an artistic creation that you feel fits the theme, please email details to the address above.